 If the strip is so wide that its lower edge is occulted by the apparent horizon, the normal symmetry of the strip is destroyed.
 Then there is no Nachspiegelung at sunset, which occurs only at the upper edge of the strip.

 Wegener called the strip ein blinder Streifen, a phrase that some people (like O'Connell) have translated literally as “blind strip”.
 But Wegener meant “blind” in the sense we use the word in English in phrases like a “blind hole” — i.e., one that's blocked instead of clear through: you can't see through it.

 Sometimes Wegener calls the strip ein spiegelnder Streifen, which could equally well be translated as a miraging strip, or a reflecting strip, as the word spiegelnd means both “reflecting” and “miraging”.
 This makes sense when talking about superior mirages, but it's not useful when discussing sunsets.

 I think “blank strip” conveys the idea that the strip lacks all astronomical objects.
 But of course it fails to indicate the strip's action in producing mirages.
-There doesn't really seem to be a good English term to describe the appearance and action of Wegener's strip.
+There doesn't really seem to be a good English term to describe both the appearance and the actions of Wegener's strip.

 main mirage page